hcientist/OnlinePythonTutor/unsupported-features.md

   - or [set Python breakpoints](https://youtu.be/80ztTXP90Vs?t=42) using `#break` comments
 - If you're behind some kinds of firewalls or proxy servers, the visualizer may not work
 - User accounts, login, authentication, or integration with other third-party sites
+- URL shortening (use a third-party URL shortener service)

-Look through these issue trackers for additional known bugs and unsupported features:
+Look through these issue trackers for more known bugs and unsupported features:
 - https://github.com/pgbovine/OnlinePythonTutor/issues
 - https://github.com/pgbovine/opt-cpp-backend/issues